CarolMoore19/Patient-Experience/About this project.md

 #### Overview
 Patient Experience (PX) project in Health Informatics at George Mason University.
+This is my first project to make extensive use of Python and HTML.

 #### Motivation
 According the Beryl Institute, a center for thought leadership in patient experience, "PX encompasses “All touch-points of people processes, policies, communications, actions and environment.”
 I was inspired by the US Department of Veterans Affairs' Patient Journey map, which highlights the impact of both clinical and non-clinical factors on the patient's emotions and sense of ease.